-Yoga for pregnant help you to relax, stay fit and bond with other pregnant women and prepare for the stress of being a new parent.
+Yoga for pregnant helps them to relax, stay fit and bond with other pregnant women, and prepare for the stress of being a new parent.

 1. Supports Your Changing Body